 - 8 The General Secretary has a high public profile and the reputation of the Association with politicians, policy makers and press is dependent on the General Secretary's ongoing relationship with these groups.
 The General Secretary also looks inward to lead the workings of the paid staff to ensure that the Association's staff deliver the best possible service to members. - 9 Acting as an enabler is central to the role of General Secretary, since it involves helping others to communicate policy clearly and creating opportunities for elected and employed Officers.
-By operating in this way the General Secretary and other Officers model the principles of the Association's blueprint for a self-improving system.
-Whilst taking a leading role themselves they also create the environment that enables school and college leaders to be at the heart of system-wide transformation. - 10 The respective roles of Council and Executive, the Presidential Trio and Elected Officers and the General Secretary and other senior staff are outlined below. - 11 Council is the decision making body of the Association but as it is not practical or cost- efficient for it to meet more than three times a year, either in person or virtually, it is necessary for Executive and the Presidential Trio to play a significant role in developing and shaping decisions before they come to Council. - 12 Agendas for Council and Executive will be rigorously scrutinised to ensure the meetings focus sharply on their core functions.
+Whilst taking a leading role themselves they also create the environment that enables school and college leaders to be at the heart of system-wide transformation. - 10 The respective roles of Council and Executive, the Presidential Trio and Elected Officers and the General Secretary and other senior staff are outlined below. - 11 Council is the decision making body of the Association but as it may not be practical or cost-efficient for it to meet more than three times a year, either in person or virtually, it is necessary for Executive and the Presidential Trio to play a significant role in developing and shaping decisions before they come to Council. - 12 Agendas for Council and Executive will be rigorously scrutinised to ensure the meetings focus sharply on their core functions.
 Written reports will be used to provide information to these groups and will normally be received by exception to provide the space needed to discharge Council and Executive's key functions.
 Both Council and Executive have accountability functions to fulfil that will be discharged within this structure. - 13 The Leadership Group use their expertise to advise Executive and Council in the process of policy formation, ensuring that it is robust and capable of effective implementation.
 Senior officers also have an important leadership role to play in communicating policy and influencing policy-makers.
 The Leadership Group acts at all times under the strategic direction of elected members and cannot as such delay or veto their decisions. - 14 The functions of the Leadership Group and how they should support the work of Executive, who in turn operate under delegated powers from Council are set out below:

 Council and Executive Presidential Trio, supported by other elected Officers General Secretary, supported by other senior staff Establish the strategic direction of the Association.
 Advise and contribute to decision making.
 Advise and contribute to debate.
 Establish policy.
 Advise and contribute to decision making.
 Advise and contribute to debate Line manage the General Secretary and ensure that the Leadership Group effectively discharge policy decisions made by Council and Executive.
 Line manage staff employed by the Association.
 Influence the national agenda.
 Influence the national agenda.
-Leading elected officers of the Association.
-Leading employed officers of the Association and advise elected Officers.
-Key spokespeople for the Association.
-Key spokespeople for the Association.
-Significant public faces of the Association.
-Significant public faces of the Association.
-Providing advice and support to Members through the team that they lead.
+Act as leading elected officers of the Association.
+Lead employed officers of the Association and advise elected Officers.
+Act as key spokespeople for the Association.
+Act as key spokespeople for the Association.
+Act as significant public faces of the Association.
+Act as significant public faces of the Association.
+Provide advice and support to Members through the team that they lead.
 Leading the work of headquarters.